Thank you, Scott Channel, and thanks to all of you for being with us.

 How are you, sir?

-So uh we're waiting for those results to get in, You know, between 7 30 and 8 o'clock in North Carolina, they'll start rolling in and a little earlier than that in Georgia.
+So we're waiting for those results to get in between 7:30 and 8 o'clock in North Carolina.

-But it's looking very, very promising.
+But it's looking very, very promising, very promising.

 Explain promising.

-I mean, there was uh such an early you know, this this has been a such a different year than we've experienced in the past with Republicans uh voting early and Democrats not I I'm I'm arguing they have a math problem coming into today, and that is they didn't reach the numbers that they would need um to match what they had in 2020,
+I mean, there was such an early, you know, this has been such a different year than we've experienced in the past with Republicans voting early and Democrats not.

-meaning that they need to do something they have never done before, and that is to turn out their vote today.
+I'm arguing they have a math problem coming into today, and that is they didn't reach the numbers that they would need to match what they had in 2020, meaning that they need to do something they have never done before, and that is to turn out their vote today.

 Do you see that happening in North Carolina?

-North Carolina's always a pretty close state, 70, 80, 90,000.
+North Carolina is always a pretty close state, 70,000, 80, 90,000.

-Yeah, uh so I don't see it happening in North Carolina to answer and but you're spot on with your analysis.
+Yeah, so I don't see it happening in North Carolina to answer.

-Uh President Trump should come out very strong there.
+President Trump should come out very strong there.

-Uh we have what we call early voting amnesia.
+We have what we call early voting amnesia.

-It means if you've voted early, you tend to forget the importance of election day.
+It means if you've voted early, you tend to forget the importance of Election Day.

 We're not seeing massive lines in any of the big cities in Georgia or in North Carolina.

-Well, those people exactly, and they listen, they're tough people.
+And listen, they're tough people.

 I had the privilege of representing them.